cheng2zhang/tempering/prog/NAMD/README.thstat.md

   * Smaller default value of time step of integrating the Langevin equation (due to Justin).
   * Holding back temperature transitions until a certain number of samples per bin (due to Justin).
   * Number-of-visits-weighted integral identity.
+  * Implementing a multiple-step Langevin equation integration scheme.
+  * Implementing the Monte Carlo scheme for temperature transitions.
   * Implementing the separate accumulator scheme for adaptive averaging.
-  * Implementing the Monte Carlo scheme for temperature transitions.
   * Fine tuning of the overall temperature distribution.
+  * Features and options for input restart file.
   * Disabling the code for the ad hoc adaptTempRandom scheme.
   * Issuing a warning for using adaptive tempering with the original velocity rescaling scheme.
   * Miscellaneous modifications.